IBT-learning/full-stack-software-engineering-feb-2025/2-javascript/assignments/js-assignment-4.md

 #### Extra challenges (you may any or all or none of these)

 - (this is actually a strings challenge) Try capitalizing only the first letter.
 There is no string method that does this, so you will need to utilize `.slice()`
-- Rather than simply logging each word in the array, try creating a new array and adding each capitalized word to it
+- Rather than simply logging each word in the array, try creating a new array a.nd adding each capitalized word to it
 - Add each capitalized word to a string instead of (or in addition to) an array

 ## Challenge #2